bfhmea4/mea4_03_rides/README.md

 ## How to start the application using docker:

 There is a Dockerfile which is proceeded to a Docker image in the pipeline.
+First you need to pull the image from Docker Hub with the following command: docker pull jenkis94/mea4_03_rides:latest
-You can run the image with the following command docker run -p 8080:8080 --rm ride-sharing-platform
+Then You can run the image with the following command: docker run -p 8080:8080 --rm mea4_03_rides